ryanoglesby08/javascript-workshop/code/3/share/guide.md

   You can run any configured script in your package.json with `npm run <command>`.
   Also, `npm run` will list out all the available scripts, including ones that come with npm.

 4. Edit index.html to point to the compiled files.

-  [DO] Here is what should be inside the <body> tag in index.html:
+  [DO] Here is what should be inside the &lt;body&gt; tag in index.html:

   ```html
   <div id="root"></div>